OS/2 FOOTBALL Boot Disk (v7.68.17)

 - Start A Real Mode Program

 The first option will start CMD.EXE, and the second option will start COMMAND.COM.
+To return to the SHELL, press the

 Directory of OS/2 FOOTBALL Boot Disk (v7.68.17)